zhumingcheng697/Rate-My-Classes-Pro/README.md

 ### Starring Classes

 - Mark classes of interest with stars
-- Automatically sycned across all devices with your account
+- Automatically synced across all devices with your account

 ### Reviewing Classes